telekom-security/PEBA/README.md

 # PEBA - Python EWS Backend API

-PEBA is a lightweight python3 backend application that offers an API alternative for current EWS backend.
+PEBA is a lightweight python3 backend application that offers an API alternative for current DTAG EWS backend.

 The API consists of two functional parts: A "PUT-Service" to store data and a "GET-Service" to retrieve data.